AWS Certification Training Course for Solutio ...

 So this is how you deploy the Java web application in AWS.
 With this, we have come to the end of this article on the Deploy Java Web App in AWS.
 I hope you have understood everything that I have explained here.

-If you found this How to Deploy Java Web Application in AWS relevant, you can check out Edureka’s live and instructor-led course on AWS Certified Solutions Architect Course, co-created by industry practitioners.
+If you found this How to Deploy Java Web Application in AWS relevant, you can check out Edureka’s live and instructor-led AWS Solutions Architect Course co-created by industry practitioners.

 Got a question for us?
 Please mention it in the comments section of this How to Deploy Java Web Application in AWS and we will get back to you.